 Cafe de Klepel One of our favorite spots in town.
 Super cozy bistro vibe with an exciting wine list and delicious French-inspired set menu.

 Rijsel This is our jam.
 The ideal wine dinner: roast chicken, greens and fried potatoes alongside a super well-priced, well-stocked list and great service.

 Gebr.
 Hartering- On one of the most idyllic, picturesque canal corners in town, the Brothers Hartering offer an ever-changing, fantastic set menu with a killer wine list.

-Bistro Neuf- One of our favorite spots for lunch; easy-going and delicious bistro food.
+Bistro Neuf- Good for lunch; easy-going and delicious bistro food.

 Worst Delicious comfort food & an excitingly deep wine list.

 Marius- The grown-up, next door sister to Worst, with a full set menu and an equally great selection of wine.

 The Lobby Fizeaustraat- Slightly out of town, totally worth the Uber or bike jaunt.
 The food is great and the wine list will reward your travel.

 Sichuan Food- They've been open for 34 years, run by the same family.
 Best Peking Duck menu we know of.
 Tell Raymond we sent you.

 4850- A Nordic-inspired wine bar with yummy snacks and affordable, exciting wine list.